 And I’m the owner of Tulip Day Tours, a small tour operator company in the Netherlands.

-In the end, my mission is to show you a different side of the Netherlands.
-With me you can explore a national park by kayak or discover the island of Texel in UNESCO's Wadden Sea in the north of the Netherlands.
+In the end, our mission is to show you a different side of the Netherlands.
+With us you can explore a national park by kayak or discover the island of Texel in UNESCO's Wadden Sea in the north of the Netherlands.
 Or visit castles, tulip gardens and windmills.
 No matter what you decide on, you’ll see and learn what the Netherlands is really about.
 Like you're traveling with a local friend.

 But how did I come about doing this?
 Do you have a minute?
 Well, when I was seventeen I wanted to travel in Australia for one year, but according to my father I was too young.
 So instead I studied travel management.
 You can imagine that the first thing I did when I finished those studies was buying a one-way ticket to the far east.
 I wanted to see for myself how people lived on the other side of the world.
 And so I did.
 I spent quite some time in Cambodia, Vietnam, Laos, Thailand and Myanmar before I had to go home and earn money to travel again.
 Because yes, I, too, was infected with the travel bug.